top of page

 3. I acknowledge and agree that Pressed and Preserved is not responsible for any damage to my flowers that may occur during transit, nor for any lost or delayed packages.

-4. I understand that Pressed and Preserved will contact me to confirm receipt of my flowers.
+4. I understand that Pressed and Preserved will contact me via email to confirm receipt of my flowers.

 5. I understand that my bouquet will be worked with in the condition that it is received.